 Click on the links below to learn more about these tools or fill out the online copyright request form if interested in licensing.
 If there are any further questions or inquiries, please email email@example.com.

-Tools developed at McMaster and affiliated hospitals:
+List of tools developed at McMaster and affiliated hospitals:

 The ACNE-Q is a patient-reported outcome instrument for patients with acne and/or acne scars.